-- Categories of Soups:
+Categories of Soups

-- Clear Soups - Stock based with a thin watery consistency:
+Clear Soups- stock based with a thin watery consistency

-- Broth; produced from well-made stocks. - Consommé; made from high quality broths that have been further clarified to remove impurities and surface fat.
+Broth- produced from well-made stocks Consommé- made from high quality broths that have been further clarified to remove impurities and surface fat.

-- Thick Soups; Having a thick texture or consistency:
+Thick Soups- having a thick texture or consistency

-- Puree; Thickest soup; main ingredient is primary thickening agent; hearty and rustic. - Cream- thickened by added starch as the flour in a roux. - Specialty; Many soups do not fall into traditional categories of thick or clear.
-They considered specialty soups and usually fall into three categories: bisques, chowders, or cold soups.
+Puree- Thickest soup; main ingredient is primary thickening agent; hearty and rustic Cream- thickened by added starch as the flour in a roux

+Specialty- many soups do not fall into traditional categories of thick or clear, they considered specialty soups and usually fall into three categories: bisques, chowders, or cold soups

-- Garnishes for Soups:
+Garnishes for Soups

-- Appropriate flavor / texture / color.
+Appropriate flavor/texture/color

-- Large enough to dip or small enough to fit on spoon.
+Large enough to dip or small enough to fit on spoon

-- Show case knife skills.
+Show case knife skills

-- Portion size / Temperature / Serving Vessels:
+Portion size/temperature/serving vessels

-- Hot, hot!
-(Unless a cold soup), hot serving vessel, but not so hot as to continue to cook. - Under-liner plate and doily. - Edible vessels are nice, bread bowls, cucumber cups, etc. - Appropriate for number of courses; 24 oz. average for total meal; do not fill your guest up too soon!
-Food does not taste as good when you are stuffed.
+Hot, hot, hot!
+(Unless a cold soup), hot serving vessel, but not so hot as to continue to cook

+Under-liner plate and doily

+Edible vessels are nice, bread bowls, cucumber cups, etc.

+Appropriate for number of courses- 24oz average for total meal; don't fill your guest up too soon!
+Food doesn't taste as good when you are stuffed.

-- Terminology:
+Terminology:

-- Raft is a mixture of ingredients used to clarify consommé.
-Refers to the fact that the ingredients rise to the surface and form a floating mass. - Clearmeat: A mixture of ground meat, egg whites, mirepoix, tomato puree, herbs and spices used to clarify broth or consommé. - Clarify: The process of removing solid impurities from a liquid such as butter or stock.
+Raft- A mixture of ingredients used to clarify consommé.
+Refers to the fact that the ingredients rise to the surface and form a floating mass.

+Clearmeat-A mixture of ground meat, egg whites, mirepoix, tomato puree, herbs and spices used to clarify broth or consommé.

+Clarify- The process of removing solid impurities from a liquid such as butter or stock.